If your turkey is frozen, thaw it in the refrigerator. Note: It can take three days for a 12-pound turkey to thaw.

 Poke the lemons with a knife several times.
 This will allow the juice to flow out and season the turkey.
 Then, place the lemons and the whole sprigs of thyme inside the turkey.

 Finely chop the herbs.
-Add the herbs to a bowl with 1 stick of butter, sea salt, and pepper.
+Add the herbs to a bowl with one stick of butter, sea salt, and pepper.
 Mash with a fork to blend.

 Take off your rings, and here comes the fun part.
 Lift the skin on the breast side of the turkey and place the herbed butter mixture under the skin.
 Press on the skin lightly, and use your fingers to move the herbed butter around underneath the skin.
 Aim to evenly distribute the butter and herbs on the turkey breast and in as many areas as you can.
 This will help prevent the turkey from drying out.

-Bake the turkey at 325 degrees F, basting frequently.
-Cook the turkey until the internal temperature has reached 160 degrees F. Then let it rest for 20 minutes before carving.
+Bake the turkey at 425 degrees F for 20 minutes.
+Then, lower the temperature to 350 degrees F. Cook the turkey until the internal temperature has reached 160 degrees F. Baste the turkey several times while it is cooking.
+Let the turkey rest for 20 minutes before carving.
 The recommended internal temperature for turkey is 165 degrees F, but it will increase about 10 degrees after you remove it from the oven.
-Let it sit for 20 minutes.

 The type of turkey impacts the time it will take to cook.
 A conventional unstuffed turkey takes about 13 minutes per pound to cook at 250 degrees F. A pasture-raised unstuffed turkey will take less time, about 8 - 10 minutes per pound.